Python DataFrame API reference

 )

-• Description: Searches the vector search source for the most similar records using query vectors from the current DataFrame, and appends the results to the current DataFrame.
+• Description: Searches the vector search source for the most similar records by using the query vectors in the current DataFrame, and appends the search results to the current DataFrame.

 • Parameters